crweiner/hacktoberfest-swag-list/README.md

 #### **Adobe**

 - **Swag**: T-Shirt, Swags
-- **Requirements**: Create five one or more Pull Requests on any of Adobe or Magento repositories.
+- **Requirements**: Create five or more Pull Requests on any of Adobe or Magento repositories.
 - **How to sign up**: There is no formal signup required.
 Create five PRs on either [Adobe](https://github.com/adobe) or [Magento](https://github.com/magento) repositories during the month of October.
 Adobe team will file an issue in November in [this repo](https://github.com/adobe/squashtoberfest) listing out qualifiying contributors' handles in the file with further instructions to get the swags.
 - **Notes**: See more on [official blog](https://community.magento.com/t5/Magento-DevBlog/Squashtoberfest-2019/ba-p/143694) and their [Squashtoberfest repo](https://opensource.adobe.com/squashtoberfest/)

 #### **Appwrite**

 - **Swag**: Stickers, Magnets and Buttons
-- **Requirements**: Create at least one or more merged pull requests on any of [Appwrite repos](https://github.com/appwrite).
+- **Requirements**: Create one or more merged pull requests on any of [Appwrite repos](https://github.com/appwrite).
 - **How to sign up**: Make a PR on [Appwrite Github Repo](https://github.com/appwrite/appwrite) and we'll send you a link.
 - **Notes**: See the [blog post](https://medium.com/appwrite-io/hacktoberfest-2019-is-almost-here-lets-celebrate-it-together-24b311236dd?source=friends_link&sk=104527c24e85006a997fa068bfd1760d) for more information